enatsek/Debian-Ubuntu/ad.md

 </summary>

 ---
+### 0.0.
+The What
+We will install a single-domain Active Directory infrastructure using Debian or Ubuntu Servers.

+- **2 Domain Controllers** and **1 File Server**.
+- Windows workstations will be able to join the domain.
+- **No license costs**, except for the Windows workstation licenses.

 ### 0.1.
-Definition
-- Single Domain Active Directory infrastructure with Debian or Ubuntu  Servers with 2 Domain Controllers and a file server.
-- Windows workstations can join to AD.
-- No license costs except Windows workstation licences.
-- Based on the valuable documents at: [Server-World](https://www.server-world.info/en/note?os=Ubuntu_18.04&p=samba&f=4)

-### 0.2.
-Configuration
-- Domain Name: 386387.XYZ
-- Domain Netbios Name: 386387
+Environment

+- **Domain Name:** `386387.XYZ`
+- **Domain NetBIOS Name:** `386387`
-- First DC:
+- **First DC:**
-    - srv1.386387.xyz
+    - `srv1.386387.xyz`
-    - 192.168.1.221
+    - `192.168.1.201`
-    - Debian 12/11 or Ubuntu 24.04/22.04 LTS Server
+    - Debian 13/12 or Ubuntu 24.04/22.04 LTS Server
-- Second DC:
+- **Second DC:**
-    - srv2.386387.xyz
+    - `srv2.386387.xyz`
-    - 192.168.1.222
+    - `192.168.1.202`
-    - Debian 12/11 or Ubuntu 24.04/22.04 LTS Server
+    - Debian 13/12 or Ubuntu 24.04/22.04 LTS Server
-- File Server:
+- **File Server:**
-    - filesrv.386387.xyz
+    - `filesrv.386387.xyz`
-    - 192.168.1.223
+    - `192.168.1.203`
-    - Debian 12/11 or Ubuntu 24.04/22.04 LTS Server
+    - Debian 13/12 or Ubuntu 24.04/22.04 LTS Server
-- Windows workstations can connect to the domain
+- Windows workstations will be able to connect to the domain.

-- Groups and Users:
+- **Groups and Users:**
-  - Marketing:
-     - mrk01, mrk02, mrk03
+  - **Marketing:** mrk01, mrk02, mrk03
-  - Sales:
-     - sls01, sls02, sls03
+  - **Sales:** sls01, sls02, sls03
-  - Production:
-     - prd01, prd02, prd03
+  - **Production:** prd01, prd02, prd03
-  - IT:
-     - it01, it02, it03, support
+  - **IT:** it01, it02, it03, support
-  - SysAdmin:
-     - support
+  - **SysAdmin:** support
-  - All:
-     - all of the users
+  - **All:** all of the above users

-- File server shares:
+- **File Server Shares:**

 ```
-//filesrv/Xmrk01    mrk01 RW
+//filesrv/Xmrk01    mrk01 (RW)
-//filesrv/Xmrk02    mrk02 RW
+//filesrv/Xmrk02    mrk02 (RW)
-//filesrv/Xmrk03    mrk03 RW
+//filesrv/Xmrk03    mrk03 (RW)
-//filesrv/XMrk      Marketing RW
+//filesrv/XMrk      Marketing (RW)
-//filesrv/XMrkPub   Marketing RW, All R
+//filesrv/XMrkPub   Marketing (RW), All (R)
-//filesrv/Xsls01    sls01 RW
+//filesrv/Xsls01    sls01 (RW)
-//filesrv/Xsls02    sls02 RW
+//filesrv/Xsls02    sls02 (RW)
-//filesrv/Xsls03    sls03 RW
+//filesrv/Xsls03    sls03 (RW)
-//filesrv/XSls      Sales RW
+//filesrv/XSls      Sales (RW)
-//filesrv/XSlsPub   Sales RW, All R
+//filesrv/XSlsPub   Sales (RW), All (R)
-//filesrv/Xprd01    prd01 RW
+//filesrv/Xprd01    prd01 (RW)
-//filesrv/Xprd02    prd02 RW
+//filesrv/Xprd02    prd02 (RW)
-//filesrv/Xprd03    prd03 RW
+//filesrv/Xprd03    prd03 (RW)
-//filesrv/XPrd      Production RW
+//filesrv/XPrd      Production (RW)
-//filesrv/XPrdPub   Production RW, All R
+//filesrv/XPrdPub   Production (RW), All (R)
-//filesrv/Xit01     it01 RW
+//filesrv/Xit01     it01 (RW)
-//filesrv/Xit02     it02 RW
+//filesrv/Xit02     it02 (RW)
-//filesrv/Xit03     it03 RW
+//filesrv/Xit03     it03 (RW)
-//filesrv/Xsupport  support RW
+//filesrv/Xsupport  support (RW)
-//filesrv/XIT       IT RW
+//filesrv/XIT       IT (RW)
-//filesrv/XITPub    IT RW, All R
+//filesrv/XITPub    IT (RW), All (R)
-//filesrv/XSys      SysAdmin RW
+//filesrv/XSys      SysAdmin (RW)
-//filesrv/XSysPub   SysAdmin RW, All R
+//filesrv/XSysPub   SysAdmin (RW), All (R)
-//filesrv/XAll      ALL RW
+//filesrv/XAll      All (RW)
 ```

-On my tests I used distros uniformly.
-That is all servers were Debian 11, Debian 12, Ubuntu 22.04, or Ubuntu 24.04.
-I believe the system would work with nonuniform distros too, but I haven't tested it.
+In my tests, I used distributions uniformly (i.e., all servers were either Debian 12, Debian 13, Ubuntu 22.04, or Ubuntu 24.04).
+I believe the system would work with a mix of distributions, but this has not been tested.

 ### 0.3.
 Phases
-- Add First DC (srv1.x36.org)
+- Add First DC (`srv1.386387.xyz`)
-- Add Additional DC (srv2.386387.xyz)
+- Add Additional DC (`srv2.386387.xyz`)
 - AD User Management
-- Add a Linux File Server to the Domain (filesrv.386387.xyz)
+- Add a Linux File Server to the Domain (`filesrv.386387.xyz`)
 - Add a Windows Computer to the Domain

 ### 0.4.
 Preliminary Tasks
-There are some important matters to consider.
-Not complying them can  cause some problems.
+There are some important considerations.
+Not complying with them can cause problems.

 #### 0.4.1.
 Choosing Domain Name and Realm
-Realm is in the domain name format and Domain Name is a single  word (actually Netbios Name of your domain).
+The Realm is in the domain name format, and the Domain Name is a single word (the NetBIOS name of your domain).

-If your company's internet domain name is example.com, then you can  choose your Realm and Domain Name as following:
+If your company's internet domain name is `example.com`, you can choose your Realm and Domain Name as follows:

-Realm : EXAMPLE.COM
-Domain Name : EXAMPLE
+- **Realm:** `EXAMPLE.COM`
+- **Domain Name:** `EXAMPLE`

-Whenever you use them, they must be UPPERCASE.
-Don't ask me why, that is  something about Micros*ft's bad design.
+Whenever you use them, they must be in **UPPERCASE**.
+This is due to a design choice in Microsoft's implementation.

 #### 0.4.2.
-IP Address and Host Name for Domain Controllers and Domain Members
+IP Address and Hostname for Domain Controllers and Domain Members

 Domain Controllers and Domain Members should have static IP addresses.

-There might be some ways to use DHCP but I don't know how and actually I don't see any reason to use DHCP for Domain Controllers.
+While there might be ways to use DHCP, it is not recommended for Domain Controllers, and the method is beyond this guide's scope.

-Hostname must be in the format of name.example.com (lowercase this time)  and due to an incompatability with Samba and Debian/Ubuntu (Actually all  Debian based Linuxes) you have to erase the line starting with 127.0.1.1
-(not 127.0.0.1) from your /etc/hosts file and add the IP and hostname  (short and long formats) in your /etc/hosts file as in below.
+The hostname must be in the format `name.example.com` (lowercase).
+Due to an incompatibility between Samba and Debian/Ubuntu (and other Debian-based distributions), you must remove the line starting with `127.0.1.1` (not `127.0.0.1`) from your `/etc/hosts` file and add the server's IP and hostname (both short and FQDN) as shown below.

+**Example `/etc/hosts`:**
 ```
 127.0.0.1       localhost
-192.168.1.221	srv1.386387.xyz srv1
+192.168.1.201   srv1.386387.xyz srv1
 ```

 #### 0.4.3.
 Mixed Environment
-You should have at least 2 DCs (Domain Controllers), you can use 1  Wind*ws and 1 Linux to benefit from Micros*ft's AD Management programs.

-But actually it is not necessary.
+You should have at least 2 Domain Controllers (DCs).
+You could use one Windows and one Linux DC to benefit from Microsoft's native AD management tools, but this is not necessary.

-I'd advice installing all DCs as Linux  and use any Windxws workstation to manage AD.
-You can install RSAT Management Tools to a Windxws workstation and use AD Manager programs (including DNS and WINS server) from there.
+I recommend installing all DCs on Linux and using a Windows workstation with RSAT (Remote Server Administration Tools) installed to manage AD.
+This allows you to use the standard AD management programs (including for DNS) from a familiar environment.

 #### 0.4.4.
 Default Values
-Remember to replace all the occurences of 386387, x386, 386387.XYZ, and  386387.xyz with yours, regarding the cases.
+Remember to replace all occurrences of `386387`, `386387.XYZ`, and `386387.xyz` with your own values, respecting the case.

+### 0.5.
+Sources
+- Based on the valuable documentation at: [Server-World](https://www.server-world.info/en/note?os=Ubuntu_18.04&p=samba&f=4)

 <br>
 </details>